 Found an exciting job offer?
-Then it’s time to start applying.
-In Germany, the usual way of doing things is to send your application documents – printed – in a special application folder by post or as a PDF file via E-Mail.
+Then it’s time to start the application process.
+In Germany, the usual way of applying is to send your application documents – printed – in a special application folder by post or as a PDF file via email.
 However, regardless of whether you apply by post or online, your application must contain the following information and documents:

 - Covering letter: In your covering letter, you give the company a first impression of yourself.
-You explain why you are interested in the post and describe your own strengths.
+You should explain why you are interested in the position and describe your own strengths.
 In your letter, try to express yourself convincingly to set yourself apart from the other applicants.

 - Curriculum vitae: In your CV, you describe your personal and professional career so far.
 A CV does not have to be written out in full: you can list the most salient information in the form of a table.
 In Germany, applicants are often expected to include a photo of themselves in their CV.

 "In the US, anonymous CVs are standard practice.
 You send neither your name, age or origin, nor do you send an application photo.
 I applied for jobs that way in Germany and wondered why I got nothing but refusals.
 Then a German friend took a look at my CV and explained how to write a CV in Germany.
 It worked out after that, and I got a job."

 As a rule, German CVs are not written in strict chronological order.
 However, your most recent professional experience is usually placed at the beginning.
 Structure your CV according to the following categories:

 - Professional experience: What companies have you already worked for?
 What did your work there consist of?
 You should list this information in chronological order.
 Start with your most recent professional experience.